MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 - All users with an AssignedPlan that starts with MCO: `-Filter "AssignedPlan -eq 'MCO*'"`
 - All users with an AssignedPlan that contains MCO: `-Filter "AssignedPlan -eq '*MCO*'"`

-In the Teams PowerShell Module version 3.0.0 or later, the output format of Policies has now changed from String to JSON type UserPolicyDefinition.
+**Policy Attributes:**

-Policy Attributes: PolicyProperty comparison works only when "Authority" is provided in the value.
+- PolicyProperty comparison works only when "Authority" is provided in the value.
 For ex: TeamsMessagingPolicy -eq "<Authority>:<Value>"
 "Authority" can contain any of these two values: Host or Tenant for a policy type (PreCanned/Default configurations provided by feature team are refered to as Host configurations while Admin-created configurations are considered Tenant configurations)

+- In the Teams PowerShell Module version 3.0.0 or later, the output format of Policies has now changed from String to JSON type UserPolicyDefinition.

 *Dropped Filter operators*: